Te Aroha to Matamata

-- Mobile phone coverage is generally good on this section of the trail.
+- Mobile phone coverage is good.

-- DOGS ARE NOT PERMITTED on this section of the Rail Trail except where the trail intersects the urban areas of Te Aroha and Matamata.
+- Dogs are not permitted on this section of the Rail Trail except where the trail intersects the urban areas of Te Aroha and Matamata.

-- Explore the history of the Firth Tower.
+- Explore the history of the Firth Tower

 Te Aroha to Matamata